monodot/knowledge-base/_articles/openshift.md

 kube-scheduler
 ```

+### OpenShift 4.x on AWS

+#### Delete a Machine that's causing problems

+If there are problems with a Node (e.g. status of `NotReady`), you can delete the underlying Machine (a Machine represents an underlying virtual machine, or EC2 Instance in the case of AWS):

+- Check which nodes have problems, using `oc get nodes`.
+Look for a status of `NotReady`.
+- `oc get machines -n openshift-machine-api -o wide` will show all Machines and which Node each corresponds to.
+- `oc delete machine xxx -n openshift-machine-api` to delete a specific Machine.
+The _machine-api_ Operator will create a new machine in AWS to replace it.
+- For further info, `oc get machineset -n openshift-machine-api` will show all of the configured MachineSets and their replica counts (there is usually 1 MachineSet for each AWS availability zone)

 ### Other problems and solutions

 **Q. My computer starts burning up and/or running out of RAM.
 Also, Java containers are hanging on startup.**